VatsalSin/TedxIITPatna/README.md

 # TedxIITPatna
 Website for TedxIITPatna.
-TedxIITPatna will be held in early september.
+TedxIITPatna was held on september 1.